Ascend/modelzoo/contrib/TensorFlow/Research/cv/depthsuperviseset/depthsupervisesenet_tf_hw80211537/README.md

 - train_url: Jobs
 - Start training: python train_depth_yun.py
 - Start testing: python test_depth_yun.py
+If you do not train the model by yourself, you can download our [trained model](https://pan.baidu.com/s/13B7N51in8hMmAATveen4TQ). code: gec4

 ## Results
 - The testing results of these methods based on multi-shot setting are as follows(%):